Everything Good Will Come: Sunny and Enitan's mother

-Sunny is Enitan's father and he is the person who starts her thoughts of fighting for her rights.
-In her childhood, Sunny tells his daughter not to worry about learning how to cook because he says that girls don’t need to learn that in her generation.
-He fills her head with such ideas but later when she grows up and uses his lessons against him he reverts to being a sexist male.
-Sunny expects Enitan to stand up for herself except when it comes to himself: everything he says is supposed to be right regardless of logic.
+Sunny is Enitan's father.
+He is the person who starts her thoughts of fighting for her rights.
+In her childhood, Sunny tells his daughter not to worry about learning how to cook because he says that girls don't need to learn that in her generation.
+He fills her head with such ideas, but later when she grows up and uses his lessons against him he reverts to being a sexist male.
+Sunny expects Enitan to stand up for herself except for when it comes to himself: everything he says is supposed to be right regardless of logic.
 Sunny's character shows how hard it is to escape the traditional mindset that the males in Nigerian culture have the final word regardless of what the women think.
 Enitan's mother starts out as the villain of the story and later turns out to be a victim of society.
-While married to Sunny, she is constantly ridiculed for her beliefs and actions and seems psychotic with her part in the church.
-Later in the novel Enitan's mother is a woman who tried everything to save her son and breaks down when nothing can be done.
+While married to Sunny, she is constantly ridiculed for her beliefs and actions and seems unhinged with her part in the church.
+Later in the novel, it is revealed that Enitan's mother is a woman who tried everything to save her son and breaks down when nothing can be done for him.
 Enitan brings her mother back into her life when she realizes that Sunny believes in the traditional roles of man and woman, which is the same reason that Enitan's mother leaves Sunny early in the story.
-Enitan learns to relate to her mother because as women they are both subject to the demands of the men in their life until they separate from those men.
-Enitan's parents are important to the story because as time goes on the reader learns how their marriage fell apart and how this affects Enitan.
+She learns to relate to her mother because as women they are both subject to the demands of the men in their life until they separate from those men.
+Enitan's parents are important to the story because as time goes on, the reader learns how their marriage fell apart and how this affects Enitan.